What is Feeding America?

 Who are the recipients of the food that comes from Feeding America Eastern Wisconsin?

 Local food pantries that pick up food from Feeding America Eastern Wisconsin distribute the food to people who need emergency food assistance.
-Those charitable organizations distribute the food they obtain from Feeding America Eastern Wisconsin to more than 330,000 people in Wisconsin.
-Of those, 105,000 are kids, 33,000 are seniors and 118,500 come from households who have someone who worked for pay in the last year.
+Those charitable organizations distribute the food they obtain from Feeding America Eastern Wisconsin to more than 377,000 people in Wisconsin.
+Of those, 124,000 are kids, 41,000 are seniors and 57% come from households who have someone who worked for pay in the last year.

 What types of people need food assistance?

 The people who rely on the food pantries and other charitable agencies that Feeding America Eastern Wisconsin distributes food to are making tough choices - a single mom, choosing between paying the utilities or feeding her children; a senior, choosing between life saving medication or buying groceries; or a recently laid off worker, choosing between paying the mortgage and feeding his or her family.